MJRinne/mws-restaurant-stage-1/README.md

 There are three main operations defined for gulp:

-1. Setup the unoptimized web-app to run from the src-directory:
+1. Process styles from sass to css (in the src-directory):
 `$ gulp styles-src`

 1. Package the scripts and css to the dist-subdirectory: